Reviewing Biodesix (BDSX) & Its Rivals

 |2.61

-Biodesix currently has a consensus price target of $9.33, indicating a potential upside of 684.31%.
-As a group, “Medical laboratories” companies have a potential upside of 100.72%.
-Given Biodesix’s stronger consensus rating and higher possible upside, research analysts plainly believe Biodesix is more favorable than its competitors.
+Biodesix presently has a consensus price target of $9.33, indicating a potential upside of 740.84%.
+As a group, “Medical Laboratories” companies have a potential upside of 96.49%.
+Given Biodesix’s stronger consensus rating and higher possible upside, research analysts clearly believe Biodesix is more favorable than its rivals.

-This table compares Biodesix and its competitors’ net margins, return on equity and return on assets.

 Summary